21 Sep 2023 | by Leonard Miller, MD, FACS, FRCS

 Aging is inevitable.
 It happens to all of us.
 But that does not mean that you need to just accept the ravages of Father Time.
 Today, there are a myriad of safe, effective non-surgical methods for fighting off the early signs of aging.
-One of our favorites here at the Boston Center for Facial Rejuvenation is Micro-Needling.
+One of our favorites here at the Boston Center for Plastic Surgery is Micro-Needling.
 As the first surgeon to introduce this cutting-edge procedure in the United States, I have had a front row seat to the incredible anti-aging benefits of medical micro-needling.
 The latter is an important distinction.
 While at home micro-needling devices can be found online, and many aestheticians, including our own, perform this procedure, there is a huge difference between cosmetic micro-needling and medical micro-needling.
 But first, let’s begin with an overview.

 What is Micro-Needling?